 She may be past the age for crop tops and cutoffs, but she isn’t ready to ride into the sunset in elastic pants and a baggy sweater.
 Meet Helen Greenwall, the creator of Haute Business.

-The 56- year- old certified CPA and financial planner from Arizona is also a fashion blogger, whose goal is to help women her age, who don’t want to dress like women her age.
-Helen’s invites her readers to discuss the challenges that come with finding clothes over 40 and inspires them with her weekly outfit posts that reveal her polished modern style.
+The 56- year- old certified CPA and financial planner from Arizona is also a fashion blogger whose goal is to help women her age who don’t want to dress like women her age.
+Helen invites her readers to discuss the challenges of finding clothes over 40 and inspires them with her weekly outfit posts that reveal her polished modern style.

 I recently had the chance to chat with Helen about fashion over 40 and her approach to dressing.
 Here’s my interview with this Fabulous After 40 Styleblazer.

 Helen: I’d say my style is sleek and somewhat tailored without being too structured.
 I like classic pieces, but I like to add a little whimsy with some fun accessories.

 Deb: You’re in finance by day.
 How do you walk that fine line between looking professional and looking fashionable when it comes to dressing for work?

 Helen: I get some help from my location.
 I live in a pretty casual city, which allows me to relax the 9-5 rules a bit.
 I always want to look like someone you would trust in your finances, but I don’t want to look too serious.
 I want to think I’m approachable, and I’d like my style to reflect that.
 I love shoes to choose a fun, bright shoe color with an otherwise conservative outfit.
 That’s an easy way to spice up a look.

 Deb: Tell us about how you like to dress outside of work?
 What is your casual day uniform?